Undergraduate Majors and Minors

 Engineering Physics is a curriculum in applied science, including a carefully chosen sequence of engineering electives, which we call a “concentration,” in one of the traditional engineering fields.
 The science and mathematics of engineering are emphasized.

-The Engineering Physics program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
-ABET
+The Engineering Physics program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the commission’s General Criteria and Program Criteria for Engineering, General Engineering, Engineering Physics, and Engineering Science.

-Our Engineering Physics program is the first ever, established in 1938, and the only accredited engineering physics program in New England.
+Our Engineering Physics program is the first ever, established in 1938, tied for the first accredited engineering physics program (with the University of Kansas) in 1949, and the only accredited engineering physics program in New England.

 The Educational Objectives of the University of Maine Engineering Physics Program are to have our graduates: